jennyreddish/seshat/docs/source/contribute/developers-guide.rst

     - Push your branch to the remote repository.
     - Open the pull request from the new branch to the `dev` branch.
     - Assign the pull request to maintainer(s) for review.
+    - Add a descriptive title and description to the pull request.
+    - You can include "Closes #<issue number>" in the pull request description if you want to automatically close the issue when the pull request is merged.

 9. Review and address any feedback on your pull request.